-11. Average GDP per person is

-A. Also known as GDP.

-B. Also known as per capita GDP.

-C. The value of the factors of production used to produce output in a country.

-D. A measure of the economic growth rate of a country.

-GDP divided by the population is the average or per capita GDP.
+- 11. Average GDP per person - is A. Also known as GDP. - B. Also known as per capita GDP. - C. The value of the factors of production used to produce output in a country. - D. A measure of the economic growth rate of a country. - GDP divided by the population is the average or per capita GDP.

-AACSB: Anal 'ytic

-Blooms: Remem.
-Difficulty: 1 E

-Learning Objective: 02-01 The relative size of the U.S. econor

-Topic: WHAT AMERICA PRODUC CES
+AACSB: Reflective Thinking Accessibility: Keyboard Navigation Blooms: Remember Difficulty: 01 Easy Learning Objective: 02-01 The relative size of the U.S. economy.
+Topic: WHAT AMERICA PRODUCES It the average person would get if all output were

-12. Which of the following is an indicator of how much output the average person

-would get if all output were divided up evenly among the population?
+- 12. Which of the following is an indicator of how much output the average person would get if all output were divided up evenly among the population?
+A. GDP. - A. GL B

-A. GDP.

-B. Nominal GDP.

-C. Per capita GDP.

-D. Real GDP.

-Per capita GDP is an important measure of living standards.

-AACSB: Reflective Think ing